 Like in the demolitions of Pennsylvania Station and the renovation of Grand Central Terminal, travel must continue undisrupted in any renovation or construction.
-As a result, for a period of time, new and old often sit by side at airports offering passengers and flight industry members a chance to reflect.
+In January 2023, the oldest existing terminal at JFK Aiport, Terminal 2 opened in 1962, closed and was slated for demolition to make way for a New Terminal One.
+For a period of time, new and old often sit by side at airports offering passengers and flight industry members a chance to reflect.
 Here are the lost terminals at JFK Airport:

 The Worldport Terminal was designed as a showcase by Ives, Turano & Gardner Associated Architects and Walther Prokosch of Tippets-Abbett-McCarthy-Stratton.
 In 2013, as the terminal was still in use (but deteriorating), Delta decided to demolish it for airplane parking.